 Regular Replacements Are Necessary For Cleaner Air

 As seemingly flimsy pieces of paper, many people tend to dismiss air filters.
 However, no part of your HVAC system works harder to protect you and your system.
-Air filters not only keep your air clean, they improve the efficiency of your system.
+Air filters not only keep your air clean but also improve the efficiency of your system.

 While keeping dust and other allergens at bay, air filters also protect the most critical parts of your system from getting clogged.
 If you allow your filter to become filthy, not only are you allowing dangerous particles to recirculate in your home, you’re allowing them to settle on the delicate fins and coils of your HVAC system.
 You can avoid this by replacing your air filter regularly, but several factors affect how often you should make replacements.